If I don't pay the assessments my HOA says I owe, can the association charge me fees or penalties?

-Yes.
-If you live in a community that is part of a homeowners association (HOA) and fall behind in your HOA dues or assessments, the HOA most likely will be able to charge you additional fees and/or penalties.
+Yes, probably.
+If you live in a community that's part of a homeowners' association (HOA) and get behind in your dues or assessments, the HOA can most likely charge you additional fees or penalties.

-The type and amount of fees and penalties that are permissible will depend on the laws of your state and the terms of the HOA's governing documents, such as bylaws and the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+The type and amount of fees and penalties that the HOA can charge depends on your state's laws and the terms of the HOA's governing documents, like the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).

-Generally, if you don't pay your HOA assessments, the association may charge you for:
+Generally, if you don't pay the HOA assessments, the association may charge you for:

-When you purchase a home in a covenanted community, you should be sure to read the HOA governing documents (as well as review your state's laws) so you know what kind of fees and penalties the association can charge you if you don't keep up with the assessments.
-(To learn more about how to do your own legal research, see Nolo’s Laws and Legal Research section.)
+When you buy a home in a community with an HOA, you should be sure to read the association's governing documents and review your state's laws.
+That way, you'll know what kind of fees and penalties the association can charge if you don't keep up with the assessments.

-Once you become delinquent in assessments and various fees and penalties have been imposed, the HOA will likely pursue whatever legal means are necessary and available to collect this debt.
-This means that if you don't pay up, the HOA may:
+Once you become delinquent in assessments, and the HOA has imposed various fees and penalties, the association will likely pursue whatever legal means are necessary and available to collect this debt.
+So, if you don't pay up, the HOA might, for example: